Draythianna/steamdeck-init/etc/systemd/system/README.md

 To use with sudo (root) type:

-sudo systemctrl enable vncserver@3.service --run
+sudo systemctl enable vncserver@3.service --run

 *connect via vncs ports 5902 or greater either [ipaddress]:2 or [ipaddress]::5902 or as in direct example [ipaddress]:3 [ipaddress]::5903